dotnet/AspNetCore.Docs/aspnetcore/blazor/components/render-modes.md

 Rules for applying render modes:

 * The default render mode is Static.
-* The interactive Server (`InteractiveServer`), WebAssembly (`InteractiveWebAssembly`), and automatic (`InteractiveAuto`) render modes can be used from a Static component, including using different render modes for sibling components.
+* The Interactive Server (`InteractiveServer`), WebAssembly (`InteractiveWebAssembly`), and automatic (`InteractiveAuto`) render modes can be used from a Static component, including using different render modes for sibling components.
 * You can't switch to a different interactive render mode in a child component.
 For example, a Server component can't be a child of a WebAssembly component.
 * Parameters passed to an interactive child component from a Static parent must be JSON serializable.
 This means that you can't pass render fragments or child content from a Static parent component to an interactive child component.